There’s an old adage that says people buy products that either make money or save money. I’ve seen firsthand that a product roadmap does both.

 We show a client-facing version of our roadmap that’s a little more conservative than our internal roadmap.
 There’s about 20% additional contingency time, and we focus on high-level upcoming features, rather than granular detail about our internal processes.

-This screenshot, created from data in our Feature Roadmap Template, exemplifies the style of roadmap we show our clients.
+This screenshot, created from data in our feature roadmap template, exemplifies the style of roadmap we show our clients.
+(We also have over 20 other customizable roadmap templates, if feature roadmaps don’t float your boat.)

 We colour code items on our roadmap according to what’s Committed, Planned or Delayed.
 Generally, we commit items up to 6 months in advance—this offers the appropriate mix of flexibility and commitment for our particular product.
 If you prefer not to use dates at all when speaking to customers, you could create a date-free roadmap showing the same data in Swimlane View.